teambit/docs/docs/tutorials/bit-angular-tutorial.md

 First things first, we need to setup Bit.

-### Create a free bit.dev account
+### Create a Free bit.dev Account

 Head over to [bit.dev](https://bit.dev/) and create your free account.
 Enter a username and password or use your GitHub account to authenticate.
 **Welcome to Bit!**
-Make sure that you remember your username, you'll need it during this tutorial.
-Every time you will see `<username>` - you should replace it with your own username.
+Make sure that you remember your username; you'll need it during this tutorial.
+Every time you see `<username>`, replace it with your own username.

-### Create a component collection
+### Create a Component Collection

 When you are logged into bit.dev you can create a **collection**.
 A collection is a remotely-hosted set of components that are ready to be shared and used across your applications.